 If you fell or felt a sudden pull, you shouldn’t wait more than a few days before you see your doctor because it could be a torn tendon.
-Tell your doctor if your pain goes on in spite of a good treatment program.
+Tell your doctor if your pain goes on despite a good treatment program.
 Or when there is weakness in certain motions of the arm.
 You may have torn your rotator cuff.
 This type of injury may need surgery.

 Questions to ask your doctor

 - Could my shoulder pain be caused by my sleep position?